dwarvesf/working-on/README.md

     - For Heroku: Add NewRelic add-on.

     - Set env `MONGOLAB_URI` which is database url.
-    - Set env `DB_NAME` which is the name of the database
+    - Set env `DB_NAME` which is the name of the database, the last part of *MONGOLAB_URI*
-    - Add digest time as env `DIGEST_TIME`.
-Mine is "02:30"
+    - Add digest time as env `DIGEST_TIME` in UTC +0.
+Mine is "02:30", which means we will have a digest message on 9:30 AM GMT+7
     - Add digest channel as env `DIGEST_CHANNEL`.
 Mine is "#general"
     - Add working channel as env `WORKING_CHANNEL`.
 Mine is "#working"